 This is a two-step process that involves first getting an approved K-1 petition and then getting a K-1 nonimmigrant visa for temporary travel to the U.S. The K-1 petition is basically permission to apply for the actual K-1 visa.

 Three criteria must be met to be eligible to apply for the fiancé visa:

 - The petitioner (person applying) must be a U.S. citizen.

 - The foreign national fiancé wishes to enter the U.S. only for the purpose of marrying the U.S. citizen.

 - The marriage must take place within 90 days of the foreign national’s entry to the U.S.

 Any minor children of the fiancé may accompany their parent to the U.S.

 Before you apply for the K-1 fiancé visa, you and your fiancé(e) must have met in person within the two years prior to filing the visa petition.
 There are limited situations in which this requirement is waived, therefore please discuss your individual case with an experience immigration attorney.
 Failure to comply with this requirement can result in unlawful entry and subsequent denial of naturalization.
-The law firm of Sam Shihab & Associates is experienced to guide you through the K-1 fiancé visa process.
+The law firm of Shihab Burke, LLC, Attorneys At Law is experienced to guide you through the K-1 fiancé visa process.

 What are the Fiancé Visa Requirements?